saymolet/blog-flask/README.md

 * [Cloud SDK](https://cloud.google.com/sdk/docs/install#linux)
 * Python3 + [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer)

-I am more than sure that the setup for the Jenkins machine can be automated using Ansible playbooks.
-This will be a future improvement for this project.
+Most of the preparation and infrastructure for the CI/CD setup is automated through Terraform.

-In both setups, you need to export the following environmental variables (For CI/CD, you need to export them inside Jenkins.)
+In both setups, you need to export the following environmental variables (For CI/CD, you need fill out credentials in Jenkins)

 Export database password as an environmental variable:
 ```shell